 4. - New Horizons Computer Learning Centers

-This two-day course covers the role of a project manager and takes attendees through every stage of the project lifecycle, from initiation and planning to the project closeout.
-You’ll learn how to determine project scope, identify risks, create a , create a , determine costs, and manage a project through its final phases.
+This two-day project management course covers the role of a project manager and takes attendees through every stage of the project lifecycle, from initiation and planning to the project closeout.
+You’ll learn how to determine project scope, identify risks, create a , create a , determine costs (including cost variance), and manage a project through its final phases.

 5. - SkillPath